 In Out on the Wire: The Storytelling Secrets of the New Masters of Radio, Jessica Abel interviewed people like Ira Glass.
-But perhaps Jay Allison of The Moth Radio Hour said it best when he said:
+But perhaps Jay Allison of The Moth Radio Hour said it best:

 And what is taste?
 In Steal Like an Artist: 10 Things Nobody Told You About Being Creative, Austin Kleon explains:

 Remove morality and increase objectivity.
 Sometimes even our good tastes can be wrong.
-Be open to input and feedback as long as it's not an attack on your character.
-We must be open to hearing other people's tastes as well.
+Be open to input and feedback (as long as it's not an attack on your character).
+As a creator, you must also be open to the taste of your audience.

 Don't give up.
-Ruminate and change your thinking.
+Contemplate and change your thinking.
 Have courage, look for people who encourage you.
 Encourage yourself, encourage others.
 Wanting to do better isn't a bad thing, just like having good taste isn't a bad thing.
 But don't look for a destination, someplace where you think you ought to end up.
-It is often, when we end up somewhere unexpected, is when we find the most happiness.
-That takes courage.
+It's often when we end up somewhere unexpected, is when we find the most happiness.